vitalij-vladimirov/laravel-payments-api/README.md

 First launch
 ---
 1. `docker-compose up` - App will launch and install all dependencies, it may take from 5 to 15 min. depending on you PC speed.
-2. `docker exec -it kernolab bash` - login to docker container
+2. `docker exec -it payment-api bash` - login to docker container
 3. `php artisan migrate` - create database tables
 4. `php artisan db:seed` - create default database values
 5. `exit`